HubGrep/hubgrep_documentation/source/docs/add_to_browser.md

 In that category, click "Manage search engines".
 Click the "Add" button to add a new search engine.

-The URL should looke like `https://hubgrep.io/?s=%s`.
+The URL should look like `https://hubgrep.io/?s=%s`.

+> If you have visited HubGrep before, check if it already exists before adding another!

 ```{image} ../_static/hubgrep_default_chromium0.png
 :alt: afterwards search by prefixing the search string in the addressbar with the Keyword